daniel-rusu/pods4k/immutable-arrays/README.md

 <summary>Adding Immutable Arrays to existing projects</summary>

 Updating projects to use Immutable Arrays can be done in chunks rather than replacing all lists at once.
 This can be tackled at the class, package, or module level.
-The boundaries that interact with other parts of the application would expose Immutable Arrays using `toList`, `asList`, or `asIterable`.
+The boundaries that interact with other parts of the application can expose Immutable Arrays as regular collections using `toList`, `asList`, or `asIterable`.
 As other parts of the application get updated to work with Immutable Arrays, the boundary layers can be updated to operate on Immutable Arrays directly for optimal efficiency.

-Usages that use mutable lists to accumulate elements can replace those with Immutable Array builders.
+Mutable lists that are used just to accumulate elements can be replaced with Immutable Array builders as those are much more efficient.

 </details>